EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * Press on the `Your project applications` link.
 * Press on the `New Application` link and put in an application for us to host your data.
   * You will be asked to supply a name for your project.
-  * A start date (when you hope to start publishing your data)
+  * A start date (when you hope to start publishing your data).
-  * A proposed end date (at the moment you will not be able to go beyond 31-Dec-2032)
+  * A proposed end date (at the moment you will not be able to go beyond 31-Dec-2032).

-For the EIDF Services you require chose the *ingest data formally into EIDF for long-term hosting* choice.
-Note that all the other EIDF services have a [cost](https://edinburgh-international-data-facility.ed.ac.uk/access) so, if you add any other services a charge will be imposed.
+For the EIDF Services you require chose the "*ingest data formally into EIDF for long-term hosting*" choice.
+Note that all the other EIDF services have a [cost](https://edinburgh-international-data-facility.ed.ac.uk/access) so, if you add any other EIDF services a charge will be imposed.
+The data publishing will have a cost if you go over a threshold - we will get in touch if you pass this threshold.

 Be sure to describe the dataset(s) that you wish to ingest.
 Submit your application.
 Your application will be reviewed and you will be notified if your project has been approved or rejected - someone may be in touch to clarify points in your application.

 ## Customising your entry in the EIDF Data Catalogue

 When/if your project is approved, an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([CKAN user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
-You can customise your organisation information (at the moment we map EIDF projects to CKAN organisations).
+You can customise your organisation information (we map EIDF projects to CKAN organisations).
 The EIDF catalogue:

 * https://catalogue.eidf.ac.uk/